Diamondback Moth Larvae

 B.t. and pyrethrins are solutions that can be used to help control diamondback moth larvae.
 B.t. is a safe method of eliminating your garden or field of this pest without environmental concerns or harm to wildlife and beneficial insects.
 Insecticides containing pyrethrins can also be an beneficial method of controlling the diamondback moth larvae.

 B.t. kills diamondback moth larvae, thereby preventing further damage.
-When the worm ingests the B.t., the B.t. works as a gut rot poison that makes the worm stop feeding.
+When the worm ingests the B.t., the B.t. causes the worm to cease feeding.
 It will stop feeding immediately and die within days of malnutrition.

-B.t. can be found in a spray, granular or dust.
+B.t. can be made available in a spray, granular or dust.
 This product is very specific and only works on caterpillars and leaf feeding worms.
 It will not harm beneficial insects, children, pets or wildlife.

 B.t. is generally applied when it is a cooler time of day, preferably later in the afternoon or early in the evening since the product breaks down in sunlight and heat.